Skip to main content

 If every nation would revere the teachings of Laozi, yield and not contend, there would naturally be harmony, well-being, and joy — a world of genial warmth and radiant ease.
 How could there be this catastrophe without precedent in all of history?

 And yet, when Laozi teaches people not to contend, he is by no means telling them to be pedantic and useless, devoid of any ability, weak and dependent, sitting idle and waiting for natural selection to eliminate them.
-He simply does not teach people to scramble for power and profit, so as to extinguish the fires of war for ten thousand ages.
-Moreover, he teaches people to excel at benefiting the myriad beings — to excel at ground, at depth, at benevolence, at trustworthiness, at governance, at competence, at timing.
-To possess extraordinary De and extraordinary ability.
+He simply teaches people not to scramble for power and profit, so as to extinguish the fires of war for ten thousand ages.
+Moreover, he teaches people to excel at benefiting the myriad beings — to excel at ground, at depth, at benevolence, at trustworthiness, at governance, at competence, at timing — and thereby to possess extraordinary De and extraordinary ability.
 This is non-contention on the outside, yet contention for substance within; non-contention for position, yet contention for spirit.
 It is contending through non-contention — not seeking, yet naturally obtaining.

 This teaching has a hundred benefits and not a single harm.
 It is precisely the perfect prescription for the illness of our time.
 Why do the people of every nation not give it a try?